 None but it can be irritating to sensitive skin when used in excess.

 Traditionally used by qualified aromatherapists in the same way as Frankincense and Myrrh are used, as the plant species are related to each other.

-Used for respiratory ailments as an expectorant and eases congestion.
+Used for respiratory ailments as an expectorant and to ease congestion.

-Stimulating to the immune system makes it a good prophylactic.
+Stimulating to the immune system making it a good prophylactic.